Ariel Kessler is a collector of stories.

 By working in mixed media, these two sides can merge.

 At a young age Ariel developed a fondness for painting, printmaking and photography.
-She built her first darkroom at twelve years of age.
+She began studying and being mentored by Boston artist Evelyn Berde at age eight and built her first darkroom at twelve years of age.
 While using her late father’s Nikon F, she took photographs wherever she went.
 At eighteen, she moved to New York City to attend the School of Visual Arts.
 There she became enraptured with small camera, street-like photography.
 After two years of focusing on this style, she moved back to her hometown of Boston to attend the Massachusetts College of Art and Design, where she was mentored by some of the masters of the view camera and was given the opportunity to work with the infamous Polaroid 20×24 camera.
 She graduated with her BFA in 2010.
 She has studied advanced alternative photographic processes in Santa Fe, New Mexico and Savannah, Georgia.

 In 2011, Ariel started Defend The Darkroom.
 What began as screen printing t shirts, bumper stickers and selling them at galleries and shows grew into a Facebook page with a large following of analogue photographers.
 A community was created which centered around sharing articles, art, and techniques with fellow like-minded artists.